Nonsurgical Weight Loss Programs

 Conservative, Medically Supervised Weight Loss Program:

-For those patients interested in non-surgical weight loss, the Registered Dietitian (RD) is the initial practitioner whom the patient will encounter.
-RDs are professionals with advanced degrees in human nutrition.
-During your first visit with a RD, a diet and exercise assessment will be performed.
+Patients interested in nonsurgical weight loss will initially meet with our registered dietitian (RD), professionals with advanced degrees in human nutrition.
+During your first visit with an RD, a diet and exercise assessment will be performed.
 This assessment includes questions regarding:

 - What is typically consumed and how often

-- Factors that that may influence your eating such as stress, work, sleeping pattern, appetite, etc.
+- Factors that may influence eating, such as stress, work, sleeping pattern, appetite, etc.

 - Amount of time you spend doing brisk physical activity

 - Long-term goals

 - What do you expect to achieve by participating in lifestyle modification